ruuda/blog/posts/musium.md

 ---

 Musium is the music player that I built for myself.
-It runs on a Raspberri Pi,
+It runs on a Raspberri Pi
-and I can control it from my local network using a webinterface.
+that connects to the speakers in my living room, and I can control it from my local network using a webinterface.
 I’ve been using it on a daily basis for years, but it’s far from finished.
-It’s polished in many areas,
-but implementing pause and skip is something I haven’t gotten to yet.
+It’s very polished in some areas, but implementing pause and skip is something I haven’t gotten to yet.

 <p style="text-align: center">